ChromiumOS-Guy/Platformer-game/README.md

 # Platformer-game

-my first platformer game MIT license so do what you want with it free to use and modify
+my first platformer game MIT license so do what you want with it's free to use and modify